saravanans-arch/angular2-bootstrap3-demo/README.md

-# angular2-jwt-authentication-example
+# angular2-bootstrap3-demo

-Angular 2 JWT Authentication Example
+Angular v2 with Bootstrap v3 Example

-To see a demo and further details go to http://jasonwatmore.com/post/2016/08/16/angular-2-jwt-authentication-example-tutorial
+Comment your queries and suggestions